-Common Ground Voices / La Frontera brings together a diverse group of artists in a community music and peace-building project situated at the border of Mexico and the United States.
-The international ensemble, led by Emilie Amrein and André de Quadros, is comprised of musicians from across Mexico and the United States, including many from the greater trans-border region.
-Through our week-long residencies, Common Ground Voices / La Frontera considers forced migration, identity, place, belonging, and shared humanity in this politically charged and historically contested region.
+Common Ground Voices / La Frontera brings together a diverse group of artists in community music and peace-building projects situated at the border of Mexico and the United States.
+Through its signature programs, weeklong residencies and two-day encuentros, Common Ground Voices / La Frontera considers forced migration, identity, place, belonging, and shared humanity in this politically charged and historically contested region.

 Modeled on Common Ground Voices in Jerusalem, CGV La Frontera aims to generate meaningful collaboration through music, explore and create music of shared human values and aspirations, contribute to community music as an exercise of non-violence, and utilize music as a springboard for a meaningful discussion about social and political change within the group as well as with the society in general.
 We believe in transcending political and demographic borders through art-, theatre-, and music-making; in the transformative potential of immersive and experiential encounters with difference; in the power of proximity to expand perspectives and open hearts; and in the role that culture-bearers play in building community.

-Emilie Amrein is a passionate advocate for diversity and inclusion issues within the arts and academia.
-As Assistant Professor of Music at the University of San Diego, she conducts the USD Choral Scholars and teaches courses on the intersection of music and social justice movements.
+Dr. Emilie Amrein is a passionate advocate for diversity and inclusion issues within the arts and academia.
+As Associate Professor of Music at the University of San Diego, she conducts the USD Concert Choir and Choral Leadership Collaboratory, and teaches courses on music and social justice movements.

-André de Quadros is Professor of Music and Chair of the Music Education Department at Boston University.
+Dr. André de Quadros is Professor of Music and Chair of the Music Education Department at Boston University.
 He directs four choirs: the Manado State University Choir (Indonesia), Common Ground Voices (Israeli / Palestinian / international), VOICES 21C (Boston), and Muslim Choral Ensemble (Sri Lanka).

 August 28-30, 2019